Pontaaaa/PC-Solutions/README.md

 This website has been tested and worked on using both smaller and bigger screen sizes.

-The website smoothly transitions and converts according to the screen size, allowing for a comfortable experinces on all devices.
+The website smoothly transitions and converts according to the screen size, allowing for a comfortable experince on all devices.

 ## Deployment

-You can enter the website by visiting [here](https://pontaaaa.github.io/PC-Solutions/).
+You can visit the website by clicking [here](https://pontaaaa.github.io/PC-Solutions/).

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab